getsentry/sentry-php/UPGRADE-2.0.md

 \Sentry\addBreadcrumb(new Breadcrumb(Breadcrumb::LEVEL_ERROR, Breadcrumb::TYPE_ERROR, 'error_reporting', 'Message'));
 ```

-The call to `\Sentry\init()` sets up global exception/error handlers and uncaught errors will be sent to Sentry.
+The call to `\Sentry\init()` sets up global exception/error handlers and any uncaught error will be sent to Sentry.
 Version `>= 2.0` conforms to the [Unified SDK API](https://docs.sentry.io/development/sdk-dev/unified-api/).
-It has fundamentally different concepts, it's no longer recommended to just use a `Client` unless you really know what you are doing.
+It has a fundamentally different concept, it's no longer recommended to just use a `Client` unless you really know what you are doing.

 If you are still want to use Dependecy Injection you should inject and use `HubInterface` which comes closest to `Raven_Client` you knew before.